Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Self-Paced

-Lastly, Princeton offers a fairly unique course – the GMAT 700+.
-This course is targeted towards students seeking scores in the top 10-12th percentile, aiming to get into a top 25 MBA program.
+Lastly, Princeton offers a fairly unique course, the GMAT 645+.
+This course is targeted towards students seeking scores in the top 15th percentile and aiming to get into a top-25 MBA program.

-Held live in a classroom setting or live online, it is much more intensive than the Fundamentals course and guarantees students a score of 700 or better (assuming some baseline metrics are realized).
-While a robust offering, this course will run you somewhere in the neighborhood of $2,000.
+Held live online, it is much more intensive than the other course options and guarantees students a score of 645 or better (assuming some baseline metrics are realized).
+This will run you somewhere in the neighborhood of $2,000.
 Top scores don’t come cheap.

 The first thing that jumps out about the Princeton Review GMAT online content is the depth and nature of its coursework.

-The Princeton course curriculum is broken out among exam strategies, integrated reasoning, quant and verbal – approximately tracking the sections of the GMAT.
-Within each section there are learning modules, with each covering a different topic that will be covered on the test.
+The Princeton course curriculum is broken out among exam strategies, data insights, quant and verbal, tracking the sections of the GMAT Focus.
+Within each section there are learning modules, with each covering a different topic that will be covered on the exam.

 As you scroll through the various modules of the Princeton coursework, it seems like it will never end.
 You scroll, you scroll, and you scroll.
 They don’t say exactly how many individual topics are covered through these modules, but it has to be well over 100.